VertebrateResequencing/wr/.docs/recent/spec.md

   stores one 8-byte latest end time per *rep group*, overwriting earlier values;
   it is keyed by rep group, so it cannot answer "which jobs finished in window" and cannot be range-scanned by time.
-The feature needs a per-job, time-ordered index, a fundamentally different shape, so a sibling forward index (`bucketEndTimeToKey`) plus a per-key cleanup pointer (`bucketKeyEndTime`) is added. `bucketRGEndTime` is left untouched (still used by `GetLastCompletionTimeByRepGroup`).
+The feature needs a per-job, time-ordered index, a fundamentally different shape, so a single sibling forward index (`bucketEndTimeToKey`) is added. `bucketRGEndTime` is left untouched (still used by `GetLastCompletionTimeByRepGroup`).

 - **Key layout: big-endian UnixNano, not RFC3339.** `endTimeIndexKey` is `8-byte big-endian UnixNano + dbDelimiter + jobKey`.
 Fixed-width big-endian